Taisuke Kusunoki and Koga Hoshino talk about FACTION SKI

 Hoshino: I see.
 It's a little thin overall

-Kusunoki: Yes, the overall volume of the board has gotten thinner and it feels lighter.
-There's also zero camber.
-I felt like I didn't need camber.
+Kusunoki: Yeah, the board feels thinner and lighter overall.
+And it has zero camber.
+I felt like I might not even need camber.

-more for the general public than CT.
-It feels less heavy on rough ground than CT, but it's more agile than that.
+towards the general public than the CT.
+On uneven terrain, it feels less heavy than the CT, but the agility more than makes up for it.

 Hoshino: It looks like you're moving effortlessly.
 Also, Taisuke, where do you attach your bindings?